robocomp/cortex/README.md

 &nbsp;

-### Geometric transformations sub-API
+### Innermodel sub-API

-The methods in this API compute transformation matrices between distant nodes in the RT tree, that is embedded in G. The transformation matrix responds to the following question: how is a point defined in B’s reference frame, seen from A’s reference frame?
-The target, A, reference frame is the first argument and the origin reference frame, B, the last.
-The middle argument is the point to be transformed and defined in A. When omitted, the point is taken as (0,0,0).
+These methods compute transformation matrices between distant nodes in the so-called RT- tree that is embedded in G. The transformation matrix responds to the following question: how is a point defined in A’s reference frame, seen from B’s reference frame?
+It also provides backwards compatibility with RobComp’s InnerModel system.

-The api has to be instantiated with: `auto inner_eigen = G->get_inner_eigen_api();`
+The api has to be instantiated with: `auto inner = G->get_inner_api();`

 &nbsp;
 ```c++